Nazanin Zaghari-Ratcliffe arrives home after six years detained in Iran

 A third British detainee, Morad Tahbaz, has been released from prison on furlough but remains in Iran.

+Mr Ratcliffe and the couple’s daughter Gabriella, who were waiting at RAF Brize Norton for the Government-chartered flight, were due to enjoy their family reunion in private.

+Foreign Secretary Liz Truss is also understood to be at the RAF base.

-Their release follows months of intensive diplomatic negotiations between London and Tehran, including the eventual payment of an outstanding £400 million debt owed by Britain to the regime.
+The release of Mrs Zaghari-Ratcliffe and Mr Ashoori follows months of intensive diplomatic negotiations between London and Tehran, including the eventual payment of an outstanding £400 million debt owed by Britain to the regime.

 Mrs Zaghari-Ratcliffe and Mr Ashoori were initially taken to the Gulf state of Oman, which has been closely involved in the behind-the-scenes negotiations to secure their freedom.